 Your first step to get help is to raise awareness of the need to be compliant.
 We recommend starting your communications with the potential penalties of €20 million or 4% of global annual revenue.
 Chances are folks on your leadership team will find some time and budget to help out when you share this.

 Once you’ve completed your audit and made some decisions about your data policies, it’s time to draft your recruitment data privacy statement.
-This needs to be written in plain english (not legalese) and will be shown to job seekers when they apply to your jobs and emailed to candidates you source through other means.
+This needs to be written in plain English (not legalese) and a link to it will be shown to job seekers when they apply to your jobs and emailed to the candidates you source through other means.

 While you definitely need to enlist the help of professionals to draft this statement, it's important that you thoroughly understand what it says and means as every job seeker is going to see it … and they’ll likely have questions.